zachmurn/insertionSort/README.md

 Implementation of the InsertionSort Algorithm in JavaScript

 ## Description
 insertionSort is used to sort unsorted arrays.
-It is not the most efficient algorithm, having a worst-case time-complexity of O(n<sup>2</sup>) in terms of swaps & comparisons, making it a "simple quadratic" algorithm.
+Due to its nested-for loop structure, insertionSort is not the most efficient algorithm, having a worst-case time-complexity of <i>O(n<sup>2</sup>)</i> in terms of swaps & comparisons.
+It is considered among the "simple quadratic" sorting algorithms.

 The algorithm is as follows.
 1. Loops up the array